 For those who prefer cheese over chocolate, check out Murray’s Cheese Easter Baskets.
 The store is selling build-your-own gift crates stuffed cheese, charcuterie, and specialty foods.
 Plus, Murray’s offers premade cheese boards for a taste of everything, from pickles and cheese to flower-coated cheese in their “spring bouquet” board.

 Economy Candy Easter Pack

 Candy connoisseurs would enjoy an Easter Basket tailor-made by the Lower East Side favorite, Economy Candy.
-This Easter the store is offering unique candy packs that include an assortment of chocolate eggs, toys, and jelly beans, starting at $35 and costing up to $100 for the “extravaganza” pack.
+This Easter the store is offering unique candy packs that include an assortment of chocolate eggs, toys, and jelly beans, starting at $35 and costing up to $100 for the “ultra bunny” option.
 The store’s full selection of individual Easter candy can be found here.

 Give the gift of handmade chocolate this Easter with an impressive basket from Li-Lac Chocolates, Manhattan’s “oldest chocolate house.”
-Gourmet goodies range from chocolate Easter bunny pops for under $3 to a giant chocolate Easter egg for $295.
-The “colossal” basket goes for $350 and filled with only the best jelly beans and chocolate.
+Gourmet goodies range from chocolate Easter bunny pops for $4 to a giant chocolate Easter egg for $295.
+The “jumbo” basket goes for $185 and is filled with only the best jelly beans and chocolate.